flexanalytics/flexit-docs/docs/report.md

 #### Conditional Formatting

-Style formatting can be applied to text, background, or the entire row based on conditions.
+Conditional formatting allows you to display cell contents different ways depending on the rules that you set.
 From [Field Configuration](#field-configuration), you can add *rules* next to *Conditional Formatting*, as shown below.
+Conditional style formatting can be applied to:
+* Text - change the text color
+* Background - change the cell background color
+* Entire Row - change the background color of the entire row
+* In-cell Visualization - if an in-cell visualization (e.g. Row Chart sparkline) is selected, you can change the style of the visualization
+* Icon - select from nearly 500 icons to display in the cell, then give it some style

 ![](/img/report/condition_rule.png)